 ...

-The starting percentage number doesn't have to be given; if it's not it is calculated from the % of open and completed tasks found in the note (that aren't due in the future).
-The comment are needed, and the date is inserted automatically.
+The starting percentage number doesn't have to be given; if it's not it is calculated from the % of open and completed tasks found in the note.
+From v1.2. there are new settings that affect which open tasks/checklists are included:

-Part of the Gettings Things Done methodology is to be clear what your 'next action' is.
-If you want to put a standard tag on such tasks/checklists -- e.g. #next, and put that in the settings, then in the project lists this next action will be shown after the progress summary.
+Part of the "Getting Things Done" methodology is to be clear what your 'next action' is.
+If you want to put a standard tag on such actionable tasks/checklists -- e.g. #next or #na, and put that in the settings, then in the project lists this next action will be shown after the progress summary.
+In fact you can set several different 'next action' tags, and the first of each will be shown in the progress summary.
+I use this to distinguish the things I can do (#na) from things I'm waiting on others to do (#waiting).

 A good way to quickly create a new Project or Area note is to use the /np:new (new note from template) or /np:qtn (Quick template note) command from the Templating plugin.
 Here is what I use as my New Project Template: